 This course will include a blend of synchronous and asynchronous learning (check Testudo for more details).
-This course will be offered during Summer Session 1A (June 1-18) and during the fall semester (August 30 - December 13).
+This course will be offered from January 3-21, 2022.

 Non-UMD undergraduates will need to submit an application through the Office of Extended Studies to register.
 Non-UMD graduate students or professionals will need to apply to the UMD Graduate School to participate in this course.